Are existing finance agreements starving you of cash?

 - The client was servicing £30,000 per month in HP debt, with their existing agreements being originally financed over a three year term

-- The assets were refinanced, releasing an additional £100,000 of working capital
+- By refinancing assets, we were able to release an additional £100,000 of working capital

 - Given CBILS nature, there was a key benefit of capital only repayments within the first 12 months

-- The payment profile was rescheduled over a longer term than the original agreements
+- We were able to reschedule the payment profile over a longer term than the original agreements

-- Ongoing monthly and annual debt service commitments were significantly reduced, and working capital reserves improved
+- Ongoing monthly and annual debt service commitments had significant reduction, improving working capital reserves

 - The headline interest rate was cheaper than the existing debt